Skip to main content

 • Resource allocation adjustments based on team capacity

-Building Your Feedback Loop System: A Practical Framework
+Building Your Feedback Loop System

 1. Establish Clear Goals

-• Set specific, measurable targets aligned with team capabilities
+• Set specific, measurable targets

 • Break down long-term goals into quarterly milestones